 When can I visit?

 The Redwood Sky Walk sits inside the Sequoia Park Zoo and follows zoo hours.
-The Sequoia Park Zoo is open year-round, from open Tuesday through Sunday from 10 AM to 5 PM, with the last entry at 4 PM.
-The zoo is closed on Mondays.
+The Sequoia Park Zoo is open year-round, from Tuesday through Sunday from 10 AM to 5 PM.
+Last entry is at 4:30 PM.

 How high is the Redwood Sky Walk experience?